Steve-Fenton/stevefenton.co.uk/src/pages/blog/2018/11/typescript-notfunction-type.md

     - Programming
 tags:
     - TypeScript
+description: Creates a `NotFunction<T>` type using conditional types to exclude functions from being assigned to a variable.
 ---

 I have been working out how to create a TypeScript NotFunction type for a while, in response to a Stack Overflow question.
 With the arrival of conditional types, I think there may be a way.
 It’s not perfect – but it does work.